gwu-libraries/sfm-ui/docs/collections.rst

 when found between pairs of '#' in Weibo posts (for example: `#keyword#` or `#你好#`)

-The incremental option will attempt to collect tweets that haven't been harvested before, reducing the number of duplicate tweets.
-Because the Weibo search API does not accept `since_id` or `max_id` parameters, filtering out already-harvested weibos from the search result is accomplished within SFM.
+The incremental option will attempt to only count weibo posts that haven't been harvested before, maintaining a count of non-duplicate weibo posts.
+Because the Weibo search API does not accept `since_id` or `max_id` parameters, filtering out already-harvested weibos from the search count is accomplished within SFM.

-When the incremental option is not selected, the search will be performed again, and there will most likely be duplicates.
+When the incremental option is not selected, the search will be performed again, and there will most likely be duplicates in the count.

 See the :ref:`Collecting web resources` guidance below for deciding whether to collect image or web resources.